rayros25/jumbohack2024/README.md

 Raymond Rosales, Aria Yang, Spencer Goss, Matthew Wong, Andrew Lin

---visual novel--
+--Visual Novel--
-This Visual Novel aims to entertain and educate about invasive species.
+This visual novel aims to entertain and educate about invasive species.
 To run the visual novel, simply run the .exe file and the game will start.

 The visual novel is a lighthearted experience, but still contains informational